HeroesToolChest/HeroesDataParser/README.md

 ### Extract (-e|--extract)
 Extracts images that have been referenced for a hero or ability/talent in the xml and json file(s).

-Parameters
+Parameters (one or more)
-_all_: all hero portraits and ability/talent icons are extracted
+`all` - all hero portraits and ability/talent icons are extracted
-_portraits_: only hero portraits are extracted
+`portraits` - only hero portraits are extracted
-_talents_: only ability/talent icons are extracted
+`talents` - only ability/talent icons are extracted

 Notes:
 - This option only works if a `Heroes of the Storm` directory path is provided for the `-s|--storagePath` option
 - Images are always extracted in `.png` format

 ### Game String Localization (-l|--localization)
 Sets the game string localization (descriptions/tooltips).
+Multiple are allowed, use `all` to select all.
+The application will parse all game strings and hero data for each local selected.

 `enUS` - English (Default)
 `deDE` - German